Naturism in France: History

-In 1903 S. Gay created a naturist community at Bois-Fourgon.
+In 1903 Spirus Gay created a naturist community at Bois-Fourgon.
 In 1907, supported by his superiors, Abbé Legrée encouraged the students at his catholic college to bathe nude on the rocky beaches near Marseille.
 A report on German naturism was published in la Revue des deux mondes.

 Marcel Kienné de Mongeot, who came from a noble family and who was an aviator in the Great War, is credited with starting naturism in France in 1920.
 By then he was a journalist who wrote a defense of the dancer, Malkowski, in the journal Vouloir.
 His family had suffered from tuberculosis, and he saw naturism as a cure and a continuation of the traditions of the ancient Greeks.
 In 1926, he started the magazine Vivre intégralement (later called Vivre) and the first French naturist club, Sparta Club at Garambouville, near Evreux.
 Others quickly followed as did local opposition.
 His victory in court established that nudism was legal on private property that was fenced and screened.

 Drs.
 André and Gaston Durville opened a naturist health centre, edited the La vie sage (1924) and bought a 70 hectare site on the Île du Levant on which they established the Héliopolis.
 The village was open to the public.
 Dr François Fougerat de David de Lastours, who was gassed in the Great War and was saved by exposure to the sun, in 1925 wrote a thesis on heliotherapy and in that year opened the Club gymnique de France.
-Jacque de Marquette wrote on naturism and vegetarianism.
+Jacques de Marquette wrote on naturism and vegetarianism.
+He founded the Trait d'Union which was described as a naturist society of human culture.
 In 1936, government minister Léo Lagrange recognised the naturist movement.